 Know Your Bearings

 Ideally you have flip-over chart paper, a pencil, a rubber, patience, the balls to be brutally honest with yourself and a nice cup of tea.
-A notice on your door reads Do Not Disturb Unless The Building Is On Fire, you need this quiet space to think, ponder, write, rub out, rewrite and let your (gut) feeling be involved.
-First write down why you want change and answer also answer why now if a niggle has been there for some while.
+Put a notice on your door reads Do Not Disturb Unless The Building Is On Fire, because you need quiet space to think, ponder, write, rub out, rewrite and let your (gut) feeling be involved.
+First write down why you want change and do answer also answer why now if a niggle has been there for some while.
 The below helps with this: